 From there, you choose what action you would like to take.
 You can request that mail is stored, shredded, recycled, forwarded to you, or opened and scanned.
 For any mail that you choose to open and scan, you can then select whether you’d like those items to be stored, shredded, or forwarded.

 Oftentimes, people will store their scanned mail in their computers to save the expense of forwarded mail.
-You can use the stored scanned copies to pay bills online or over the phone.
-The service starts at US $69 per month with customizable plans to best fit your needs.
+You can then use the stored scanned copies to pay bills online or over the phone.
+The service starts at $69 per month with customizable plans to best fit your needs.

 Mail Boxes, Etc.

 Mail Boxes, Etc. is the largest and most well-known franchise that allows you so ship between the US and Panama.
 Users can sign up for a PO Box in Miami and then use this as their primary address.
 Any mail you expect to receive should be sent to this address.
 And you can even use it to order products from the internet that wouldn’t accommodate shipping to Panama.
 All your mail will arrive at the PO Box, and then you can schedule to have it forwarded to a Mail Boxes, Etc. office in Panama.
 With dozens of offices across the country, chances are there’s one not too far from you.

 Here’s another company that offers a similar service to that described above.
 Like with Mail Boxes, Etc., you can receive all kinds of mail.
 With Miami Express, you can either opt to pay per item on a one-off basis or sign up for a monthly membership.